 A dye test is one way to investigate swimming pool leaks.
-Red, yellow and blue dyes are used to find a swimming pool leak in the surface of a pool or spa tub.
-The red dye is the most common while a florescent yellow dye can be used for a dark painted surface.
+Red, yellow and blue dyes are used to find a pool leak in the surface of a pool or spa tub.
+The red dye is the most common, while a fluorescent yellow dye can be used for a dark painted surface.
 The blue dye is used on light colored pool surfaces.

 A leaking pool can saturate the ground around it and cause problems with the skimmer and pump system.
-It is important to fill the cracks as soon as the leak is detected.
+Therefore, it is important to fill the cracks as soon as you detect a leak.
 This can be done without draining the pool.

-Special patches can be applied to a vinyl pool lining if the material tears.
+You can apply a special patch to a vinyl pool lining if the material tears.
 This must be done immediately to prevent the tear from spreading.
 Vinyl is very susceptible to tears that can cause a swimming pool leak.

-Special epoxy fillings are used on concrete and fiberglass pools.
+If you have an inground pool, a professional will use special epoxy fillings to repair leaky fiberglass and concrete pool issues.
 Gunite, a concrete and sand mix, is very durable and cracks in the surface are rare.
 Nevertheless, older swimming pools can have small surface cracks that can lead to bigger problems.
 A quick setting epoxy can be used underwater to fix cracks and areas where fittings have pulled away from the surface.

 Aquaman Leak Detection uses the dye method to confirm suspected surface cracks causing pool leaks.
-They are fixed on sight with the epoxy filler.
-Work is quick without harming your property or creating a mess.
+Structural pool leaks are fixed on-site with the epoxy filler.
+Our specialists can often repair a leak the same day without draining your pool or spa tub.
+The work is quick without harming your property or creating a mess.
 You will also receive a warranty that covers our work.

 Emergency Service Available 24/7